 How to Cut Ceramic Tile with a Snap Tile Cutter

 A part of ceramic tile installation that often concerns people is being able to cut the tile cleanly, and rightly so as poorly cut tiles can ruin the looks of an installation.
-However, cutting tile is actually much easier than you may think and certainly within the capabilities of my readers!
+Cutting tile is much easier than you may think and certainly within the capabilities of my readers!

 This tutorial uses the HDX 14 in.
 Rip Ceramic Tile Cutter Model # 10214X from Home Depot.
 It costs about $20 bucks and yes it is made in China like everything else these days, but hey, even this tool cuts great if you use some care.

-Please note that as with tile nippers which are used for small curved cuts, eye protection should be work when using a snap tile cutter.
+Please note that as with tile nippers which are used for small curved cuts, eye protection should be worn when using a snap tile cutter.

 Compare Prices 14" Snap Tile CutterContinue to 2 of 5 below.

 Setting Up the Tile Cut

 To set up the tile (or tiles if a cutting a sheet of tiles) for cutting, place the tile firmly against the top edge of the cutting tool.

 Lift the handle up and tilt the pressure pad, so it is angled out of the way.
 Then move the tile, so the cutting wheel is placed at the bottom edge of the tile, located precisely where you want to cut the tile.Continue to 3 of 5 below.

 Once the tile is exactly positioned, score the tile face by firmly moving the tungsten carbide scoring wheel from bottom to top across the face of the tile surface.
 You can usually do this one to two times with good results.
 Try to avoid too many scores as each score will increasingly crack the edge of the glaze and you will end up with a rough cut finished edge.Continue to 4 of 5 below.

 04 of 05